An intermediate group class video workshop covering proper Cha Cha musicality, Guapacha timing, and a fun variation.

 Insights from a lecture by Italian coach Michele Bonsignori at The Camp about the value of understanding basic steps even when you dance at a high level.

-Learn the Waltz with George and Wendy.
-Your teachers go through the basic steps of the Slow Waltz in detail to help you look great on the dance floor.
+Learn to dance Waltz with George and Wendy.
+Your teachers go through the basic steps of Slow Waltz in detail to help you look great on the dance floor.

 A complete Intermediate Samba video dance course that takes you all the way around the floor with Bronze, Silver and some Gold step patterns.

-A brief 10 minute look at the stretch (for both gentlemen and ladies) in the Ballroom dances.
+A brief 10 minute look at how to master the ballroom stretch (for both gentlemen and ladies).

-30-minute video exploring the different holds and positions used in the Ballroom dances.
+30-minute video exploring the different holds, positions and ballroom connection in partner dancing.

 One powerful aspect of dancing is often overlooked: spatial awareness.
 Here’s more information about how you can develop this skill in your dancing.